 John Wayne Pioneer Trail: North Bend to Lake Easton is a 37 mile point-to-point trail located near North Bend, Washington that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and mountain biking and is accessible from May until October.
+The trail is primarily used for hiking and mountain biking and is best used from May until October.

 nice easy trail

 really enjoyed the trail ride. we rode about 12 miles in a cool drizzling day, trail use was light being a Wednesday. will definitely visit it again in the future